Chapter Fifty Seven

 Director, “Sheesh, can I go to school there?”

 We arrange for her to meet David and the administrators of our schools, she can decide for herself which parents she wants to meet, which kids to interview.
 We don’t want her thinking we set up all the top kids, or the most favorable parents.

 When she leaves, the Mayor says, “I can’t tell you how much this helps, we have sorely strained resources.
 I’m sure Child Services will want to have a regular review, they are responsible for these kids, but it shouldn’t interfere much with your routines.”

 Janah, “They can handle it anyway they like.
 We’ll assign a liaison for them, send regular reports, they are welcome to visit on any basis they wish, don’t even make an appointment.
 Surprise visits don’t bother us any, we want everyone comfortable with it.”

 Mayor, “Janah, Daphne, Nikko, there is no way thanks covers it.
 Those greedy bastards on Wall St. could fund projects like this and not miss a paycheck or a fat bonus, it would also never occur to them.
 Too busy being self important donating to museums or universities that don’t need the money in the first place.”

 We stand, “It needs doing, we can’t take on ten schools, or even five, but we can do one, see how it goes, get the agencies satisfied.
 Over time, we’ll see what we can do about expansion if it’s successful.
-Our current school get substantial donations, we avoid grants, too much paper for too little money.”
+Our current school get substantial donations, we avoid grants, too much paper and hoop jumping for too little money.”